K1S0/Casper-The-Friendly-Hackathon-/README.md

 --> Five tasks have been completed in order to learn more about the Casper ecosystem :
+A screen recording showing the process of completing all the tasks is available on youtube via this link --> https://youtu.be/3pfqtDnjY28

 1- Create and deploy a simple, smart contract with cargo casper and cargo test :